 May contain errors — check source documents for definitive information.

-The Youth Services Bill would set rules for how local authorities run youth services (including some services under the Education Act 1996).
-It would require authorities to identify groups of young people who should receive targeted services to support their personal and social development, include youth services in inspections of children’s and social care services, set targets for delivering youth work and measure progress, and require consultation with current and prospective users about the services.
+The Youth Services Bill would set rules for how local councils run youth services, including services mentioned in the Education Act 1996.
+It would require councils to identify which groups of young people should receive targeted services to support their personal and social development.
+It would bring youth services into official inspections, set targets for delivering youth work and measure progress, and require councils to ask current and potential users for their views.

-The bill is currently at the 2nd Reading in the House of Commons.
-It was introduced in the Commons, with First Reading on 17 December 2025 and Second Reading scheduled for 24 April 2026.
-If it progresses, it would move to Committee stage in the Commons and then to the Lords for consideration.
+The bill is currently at the 2nd Reading in the Commons.
+The first reading occurred on 17 December 2025.
+If it progresses, it would move to committee stage for detailed scrutiny.

 Generated 21 February 2026